flux-framework/flux-core/doc/man1/flux-start.rst

 execs a single :man1:`flux-broker` directly, which will attempt to use PMI to fetch job information and bootstrap a flux instance.

-If a size is specified via *--test-size*, an instance of that size is to be started on the local host with flux-start as the parent.
+If a size is specified via :option:`--test-size`, an instance of that size is to be started on the local host with flux-start as the parent.

 A failure of the initial program (such as non-zero exit code) causes flux-start to exit with a non-zero exit code.